jasonren5/ld-game/README.md

 ### Notes

-I used the [joystix font](https://typodermicfonts.com/proportional-joystix/), which is available for free for commerials usage.
+I used the [joystix font](https://typodermicfonts.com/proportional-joystix/), which is available for free for commercial usage.